heig-vd-dai-course/heig-vd-dai-course-solutions/21-http-and-curl/API.md

 # Users API

 The users API allows to manage users.
-It uses the HTTP protocol and the JSON format.
+It uses the HTTP protocol on port `8080`.

+The JSON format is used to exchange data.
+The `Content-Type` header must be set to `application/json` when sending data to the API.
+The `Accept` header must be set to `application/json` when receiving data from the API.

 The API is based on the CRUD pattern.
 It has the following operations: